-Following is a description of the results of crop measurements, in addition to plant analysis which were carried out at the harvesting stage.
+The following is a description of the results of crop measurements in addition to plant analysis carried out at harvesting stage.

 5.2.1 Crop Measurements

 The biological yield, which can be defined as the total above ground biomass produced by a plant, was measured for maize at harvesting.
 Table (5) and Figure (6)